alix01z/MySuperMarket/README.md

 This is a sample of E-Commerce application which I designed with a user interface similar to @Digikala.
 "MySuperMarket" gets products info from @Digikala API & gets user address from @Neshan API through Retrofit & stores all data in Room Database (Currently no back-end is used in this app).

-This project wil be updated soon (App will be redesigned & many of codes will be refactored) , Stay alert!"
+This project wil be updated soon (App will be redesigned & many of codes will be refactored) , Stay alert!

 Note:This app is not intended for business use.